yoctoproject/poky/documentation/ref-manual/variables.rst

       variable.

    :term:`IMAGE_PKGTYPE`
-      Defines the package type (i.e. DEB, RPM, IPK, or TAR) used by the OpenEmbedded build system.
-The variable is defined appropriately by the :ref:`ref-classes-package_deb`, :ref:`ref-classes-package_rpm`,
+      Defines the package type (i.e. DEB, RPM or IPK) used by the OpenEmbedded build system.
+The variable is defined appropriately by one of the :ref:`ref-classes-package_deb`, :ref:`ref-classes-package_rpm`,
-      or :ref:`ref-classes-package_ipk` class.
+      or :ref:`ref-classes-package_ipk` classes.

       The :ref:`ref-classes-populate-sdk-*` and :ref:`ref-classes-image`
-      classes use the :term:`IMAGE_PKGTYPE` for packaging up images and SDKs.
+      classes use the :term:`IMAGE_PKGTYPE` for packaging images and SDKs.

       You should not set the :term:`IMAGE_PKGTYPE` manually.
 Rather, the variable is set indirectly through the appropriate